jonhuo11/video-upload-server/README.md

 Send a POST request with multipart/form-data with key "file" mapped to video blob to serverurl:2003/upload to upload a video

+Supports http live streaming videos under ./hls_videos, try using https://hls-js.netlify.app/demo/ to test it.

-Currently only works on mac/linux
+Currently only works on mac darwin (`ffprobe` binary and also file paths are hardcoded to be unix format)

-# hls.js
+# cli.js

-Command line tool for converting files to http live streaming format
+Command line tool for converting files to http live streaming format and some other tools.

-Use `node hls.js` to run
+Use `node cli.js` to run.
+Use flag -p to set up the urls for HLS.